Search for the pair production of long-lived supersymmetric partners of the tau lepton in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event reconstruction

 Collision vertices are reconstructed by fitting tracks in an event and are required to be within 24\cm of the center of the detector in the $z$ direction (along the beam) and to have a transverse displacement from the beam line of less than 2\cm.
 The primary vertex is taken to be the vertex corresponding to the hardest scattering in the event, evaluated using tracking information alone, as described in Section 9.4.1 of Ref.~\cite{CMS-TDR-15-02}.
 Reconstruction of jets is performed by clustering PF objects using the anti-\kt algorithm~\cite{Cacciari:2008gp,Cacciari:2011ma} with a distance parameter of $R=0.4$.
 The jet momentum is determined as the vector sum of all particle momenta in the jet and is typically within 5--10\% of the true momentum over the entire \pt spectrum within the detector acceptance.
 Pileup interactions contribute to spurious tracks and calorimetric energy deposits, increasing the apparent jet momentum.
 To mitigate this effect, tracks identified as originating from pileup vertices are discarded, and an offset is applied to correct for the remaining contributions~\cite{Khachatryan:2016kdb}.
 Jets are calibrated using information from both simulation and data~\cite{Khachatryan:2016kdb}.
 Additional selection criteria are applied to remove jets that are potentially dominated by instrumental effects or reconstruction failures~\cite{CMS-PAS-JME-16-003}.
 Only jets with $\pt>30\GeV$, $\abs{\eta}<2.1$, and containing at least one charged PF object with $\pt>1\GeV$ are considered in this analysis.
 The absolute transverse impact parameter ($\abs{\dxy}$) of a jet and its impact parameter significance ($\dxysig$)---the ratio between $\abs{\dxy}$ and its uncertainty---are defined as the $\abs{\dxy}$ and $\dxysig$ of its charged constituent with the highest \pt.
+For nonisolated particles with $1 < \pt < 10\GeV$ and $\abs{\eta} < 3.0$, the track resolutions are typically 1.5\% in \pt and 20--75\mum in \dxy~\cite{DP-2020-049}.
+Isolated particles with \pt = 100\GeV and $\abs{\eta} < 1.4$ have track resolutions of 2.8\% in \pt and 10\mum in \dxy~\cite{CMS:2014pgm}.
+Choosing the charged constituent with the highest \pt in jets originating from the fragmentation of partons may not be robust against infrared and collinear emissions in the parton shower simulation.
+However, this is expected to have a negligible impact on the analysis as the contribution of such jets to the background is estimated entirely using data, as detailed in Section~\ref{sec:background}.

 Jets originating from the fragmentation of \PQb quarks are identified as \PQb-tagged jets~\cite{CMS:2017wtu} using the \textsc{DeepJet} algorithm~\cite{CMS-DP-2023-005, Bols:2020bkb}.
 The algorithm employs properties of reconstructed secondary vertices and charged and neutral particle constituents of the jet as inputs to a convolutional deep neural network.
 The ``medium" selection or working point (WP) of this algorithm corresponds to a signal efficiency of about 80\%, with a misidentification probability of about 1\% for light-flavored jets (\ie, originating from gluons or up, down, and strange quarks) and about 11\% for jets originating from charm quarks.
 Jets passing this WP are henceforth referred to as \PQb-tagged jets.